 Poor diet may underly a wide range of undesirable health problems, from obesity to diabetes and heart disease.
 The Supplemental Nutrition Assistance Program (SNAP) was designed to help very low-income Americans afford a better diet.
-Scientists wondered how well this program is working to improve nutrition in poor families.
+Several years ago, scientists wondered how well this program was working to improve nutrition in poor families.
 They examined data from the National Health and Nutrition Examination Survey from 1999 to 2014, and discovered increasing dietary disparities between SNAP participants and the rest of the population.

 Determining What People Are Eating: